 time and the time returned are integers.
-Their unit has to agree to that used in the specific mosaik scenario, e.g. seconds (from simulation start).
+Their unit is arbitrary, e.g. seconds (from simulation start), but has to be consistent among all simulators used in a simulation.

-inputs is a dict of dicts mapping entity IDs to attributes and dicts of values (each simulator has do decide on its own how to reduce the values (e.g., as its sum, average or maximum):
+inputs is a dict of dicts mapping entity IDs to attributes and dicts of values (each simulator has to decide on its own how to reduce the values (e.g., as its sum, average or maximum):